BiTpRO/Ember_DB/README.md

 All contents of Ember's SQL and database are in this zip file.

+Sensitive information such as accounts and passwords have been removed entirely.

 One SQL file is inside the zipped file but is far too large to commit here, so the zip file was created.

 run